Willis Reed, leader on Knicks’ 2 title teams, dies at 80

 Reed went on to coach the Knicks to a playoff berth in 1977-78 but coached them only 14 more games the following season.
 He also was a head coach at Creighton and the New Jersey Nets, but his greatest success after his playing career came in the front office.

-He was their senior vice president of basketball operations when they drafted Derrick Coleman and Kenny Anderson, who became All-Stars and led the Nets to the playoffs.
+He was their senior vice president of basketball operations when they drafted Derrick Coleman and Kenny Anderson, who became All-Stars and led the Nets to the playoffs in the 1990s.